 Black Friday and Cyber Monday have brought the world of shoppers around the globe closer together than ever before.
 While the Thanksgiving holiday might be largely an American affair, not so the shopping spree that follows right afterwards.

-Research from Periscope shows that consumers around the world, especially Europe, have begun to participate more and more in Black Friday.
+shows that consumers around the world, especially Europe, have begun to participate more and more in Black Friday.

 Awareness of Black Friday is highest in the UK and Canada, where high numbers of shoppers plan to participate in the events.